timfernix/TOAST/howitworks.md

    - They **don't have the same OTP champion** (to avoid mirror matches).
    - They **belong to the same server**.
 2. The first available player that fits these criteria is chosen.
+(If there are only two players left and they have the same otp, they are matched anyways.)
 ---

 ## ❌ **Handling Unpaired Players**